About Ayesha Hilton

 I loved my life in India and I was sad to return back to Australia.
 Living in India suited me at the time and I was happy that people could pronounce my name.
 My family is still Buddhist, but I have added my own beliefs in with my Buddhist philosophy of life.

 I have long been interested in matters of the spirit and consciousness.
 I was reading Louise Hay's book, You Can Heal Your Life, when I was in my early teens.
 Since then I have studied pranic healing, reiki, kinesiology, spontaneous transformation, and other modalities for fun.
-I am also a qualified Spontaneous Transformation Technique (STT) practitioner, EFT/Tapping therapist, birth doula.
+I am also a qualified Spontaneous Transformation Technique (STT) practitioner, EFT/Tapping therapist, birth doula, and end of life consultant/death doula.

 Gratitude is the most powerful force in my life.
 I know that I am blessed.
 I live in a safe and clean country, I have money, car, house.
 But most importantly, I have family, friends and clients that I love and who love me back.